chusobadenas/android-clean-architecture-project-template/README.md

 * Create a new project: _File -> New -> New Project..._ and choose **Add No Activity** (min API 19)
 * Then create the Clean Architecture app: _File -> New -> Activity ->_ and choose **Clean Architecture application**
 * Replace the _.gitignore_ file with the _root/.gitignore_ template file
+* Replace the _gradle.properties_ file with the _root/gradle.properties_ template file
 * Replace the _gradle/wrapper/gradle-wrapper.properties_ file with the _root/gradle-wrapper.properties_ template file
 * Replace the _app/proguard-rules.pro_ file with the _root/proguard-rules.pro_ template file
-* Edit the _app/build.gradle_ file and update the **com.android.support:appcompat-v7** dependency to the last version
 * Sync project
 * Make project
 * Run it!